t00shadow/CryoDataBot/GUI_DEV_COMMANDS.md

 The app icon .ico files are from PyQt GUI practice folder.
 Feel free to change the icon.
 Just download a new one or make one.

+### Edit: making a clean venv
+pip install all the necessary packages and run the main gui file after importing one at a time. also check sys.modules.keys() or this approach: https://stackoverflow.com/questions/4858100/how-to-list-imported-modules

 ## Linux version (linux executable)
 ```pyinstaller --onefile --windowed --paths="C:\\Users\\noelu\\CryoDataBot\\.venv\\Lib\\site-packages" --name "CryoDataBot_LINUX" --icon "C:\\Users\\noelu\\Python Projects\\PyQt GUI practice\\QtDesigner_practice\\dataset_gen_tool_GUI\\app_icon2.ico" main_gui_DEV4.py```